polycarbonate Price Trend and Forecast

 Global polycarbonate Price Trend, Analysis and Forecast

-In Q1 2025, Polycarbonate (General Purpose) prices in South Korea saw a slight dip, settling at $1,945/MT FOB Busan, reflecting a 1.4% decrease from Q4 2024.
-This movement was largely attributed to moderate demand from end-use industries and improved inventory management by manufacturers.
-While global supply chain constraints persisted, better production planning and steady shipments helped maintain a balanced market.
-However, a significant disruption occurred in late February when a major power outage impacted operations at LG Chem and Lotte Chemical—two of the country’s leading chemical producers—resulting in halted production and substantial financial losses.
-Despite this setback, demand remained steady, particularly from the electronics and automotive sectors, supporting a stable market outlook going forward.
+In Q1 2025, Polycarbonate prices in South Korea saw another slight dip, settling at $1727/MT, reflecting a 5.63% decrease from Q4 2024.
+This price movement was largely due to moderate demand from end-use industries, combined with improved inventory management by manufacturers.
+While global supply chain constraints persisted, better production planning and steady shipments helped keep the market balanced.
+Despite the slight dip, Polycarbonate demand remained consistent, particularly in the electronics and automotive sectors, setting a stable outlook for the market moving forward.

 India polycarbonate Price Trend, Analysis and Forecast